Ukhang/brenda/README.md

 # Brenda
 Brenda - The World's Work Marketplace (Frontend only, no backend).
-Inspired by Upwork, I built this freelance marketplace UI.
+Inspired by Upwork, I built this freelance marketplace ui.

 #### Watch the live: https://brenda-sooty.vercel.app/